igorski/bitmappery/README.md

 On a particular (low powered) configuration, running all filters on a particular source takes:

-* 7 seconds in JavaScript
+* 7000+ ms in JavaScript
+* 558 ms in WebAssembly
-* 486 ms in JavaScript inside a WebWorker
+* 484 ms in JavaScript inside a Web Worker
-* 621 ms in WebAssembly inside a WebWorker
+* 603 ms in WebAssembly inside a Web Worker

-WebAssembly likely takes a performance hit from transforming the ImageData buffer to float32 prior to allocating the memory in the WASM instance.
+The WebAssembly Web Worker takes a performance hit from converting the ImageData buffer to float32 prior to allocating the buffer in the WASM instance's memory.
 This can benefit from further benchmarking and tweaking.

 # TODO / Roadmap